 The city is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Salem has relatively fewer families with younger children, and/or college students.
 Combined, this makes Salem a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.

 Salem is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The citizens of Salem are slightly less educated than the national average of 21.84% for the average city or town: 13.44% of adults in Salem have a bachelor's degree or advanced degree

-The per capita income in Salem in 2010 was $17,556, which is low income relative to Indiana and the nation.
-This equates to an annual income of $70,224 for a family of four.
+The per capita income in Salem in 2018 was $21,478, which is lower middle income relative to Indiana and the nation.
+This equates to an annual income of $85,912 for a family of four.
 However, Salem contains both very wealthy and poor people as well.

 The people who call Salem home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Salem residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Salem include Irish, English, Scottish, and French .
+The greatest number of Salem residents report their race to be White, followed by Native American.
+Important ancestries of people in Salem include Irish, German, English, Welsh, and European.

 The most common language spoken in Salem is English.
-Other important languages spoken here include Spanish and French.
+Other important languages spoken here include Polish and Spanish.